schuerik/uberdot/docs/sphinx/source/usage/commandline-interface.rst

 --dui
      Use an alternative startegy to install profiles and links.
-The default strategy will do this by recursively go through the profiles and create/update all links one by one.
+The default strategy will do this by recursively going through the profiles and create/update/remove all links one by one.
 This can cause conflicts if e.g. a link is moved from one to another profile.
 This strategy installs links by first doing all removals, then all updates and at last all new installs.
 Most conflicts should be solved by this strategy but it has the downside that the output isn’t that clear as the normal strategy.

 -f, --force